If you’re responsible for developing a product monetization strategy, Revenera’s 2025 Monetization Monitor should be essential reading.

 However, there are many hurdles to achieving price and value alignment, with a lack of insights into user profiles and their priorities reported by 50% of respondents, and disparate entitlement management systems reported by 49%:

-Again, the case to embrace usage analytics is underscored with these findings, as getting clarity on how your product is being used can shine a light on monetization opportunities while also helping customer success teams drive adoption in under-utilized areas, helping you reduce SaaS churn rates.
+Again, the case to embrace software usage reports for customer data analysis is underscored with these findings, as getting clarity on how your product is being used can shine a light on monetization opportunities while also helping customer success teams drive adoption in under-utilized areas, helping you reduce SaaS churn rates.

 Ultimately, the more insights you glean into your audience, the better you can tailor your roadmap and communications, making you progressively indispensable as users become embedded in your world.